Cultural diplomacy: Tools and examples

 All of these tools seek to bring understanding of a nation's culture to foreign audiences.
-They work best when they are proven to be relevant to the target audience, which requires an understanding of the audience.
+They work best when they are proven to be relevant to the target audience.
 The tools can be utilized by working through NGOs, diasporas and political parties abroad, which may help with the challenge of relevance and understanding.
-These tools are generally not created by a government, but produced by the culture and then the government facilitates their expression abroad to a foreign audience, with the purpose of gaining influence.

-The arts
+Arts

 In the 1950s the Soviet Union had a reputation that was associated with peace, international class solidarity and progress due to its sponsorship of local revolutionary movements for liberation.
 The United States was known for its involvement in the Korean War and for preserving the status quo.
 In an effort to change this perception, the United States Information Agency (USIA) sponsored a photographic exhibition titled The Family of Man.
 The display originally showed in the Museum of Modern Art in New York City, but then USIA helped the display to be seen in 91 locations in 39 countries.
 The 503 photographs by 237 professional and amateur photographers were curated and put together by Edward Steichen.
 The images showed glimpses of everyday human life in its various stages; courtship, birth, parenting, work, self-expression, etc., including images from the Great Depression.
 The images were multi-cultured and only a few were overtly political serving to show the eclecticism and diversity of American culture, which is America's soft power foundation.
 The display was extremely popular and attracted large numbers of crowds, in short America "showed the world, the world and got credit for it".

 A similar effort was carried out by the United States Department of State in February 2002 entitled Images from Ground Zero.
 The display included 27 images, detailing the September 11 attacks by Joel Meyerowitz that circulated, with the backing of embassies and consulates, to 60 nations.
 The display was intended to shape and maintain the public memory of the attack and its aftermath.
 The display sought to show the human side of the tragedy, and not just the destruction of buildings.
 The display was also intended to show a story of recovery and resolution through documenting not only the grief and pain, but also the recovery efforts.
 In many countries where the display was run, it was personalized for the population.
 For example, relatives of those who died in the Towers were often invited to the event openings.
-In this way, the US was able to put their own spin on the tragedy and keep the world from forgetting.